Andylime/website-template/README.md

 * jade files
 * stylus files
 * coffee files
+* image compression
+* bower plugins

 It compiles, concatenates, minifies this files and puts them into temp and public folders.
-If you want to use regular css, you can create your .css files inside styles folder.
-Also it can optimize images.
-As soon as gulp sees images in the `images` folder, it starts to optimize them while running other tasks.
+Just compiled files it puts in the temp directory, and compiled, concatenated and minified files are placed in the public folders with the names `bundle` and `bundle.min`.
+Note that it concatenates all the .css and compiled .styl files into one file.
+The same is true for .coffee and .js files and .jade and .html files.

 To use it you need to have npm, bower and git software installed in your system.